FrancesCoronel/personal-website-v3/_posts/2015-01-30-adventures-with-aaai-2015.md

 tried to redirect me to the right place, the phone just kept ringing tunes while on hold.
 I hung up.

-I call later and tell them I’m still having trouble after trying to debug it myself.
-They apologize and to make up for it, they give me complimentary breakfast for my entire stay. **Second win.** They let me know that they’ll connect me with the IT manager sometime the next morning.
+I call later and tell them I'm still having trouble after trying to debug it myself.
+They apologize and to make up for it, they give me complimentary breakfast for my entire stay. **Second win.** They let me know that they'll connect me with the IT manager sometime the next morning.

 Time for sleep. **Third win.**